jdorn/json-editor/README.md

 ### Optional Requirements

-*  A javascript template engine for macro support (Mustache, Underscore, Hogan, Handlebars, Swig, or EJS)
+*  A javascript template engine for macro support (Mustache, Underscore, Hogan, Handlebars, Swig, Markup, or EJS)
-*  A compatible CSS Framework for styling (bootstrap2, bootstrap3, or jqueryui)
+*  A compatible CSS Framework for styling (bootstrap, foundation, or jqueryui)

 Usage
 --------------